 Of course, you want to ensure you are being paid what you are worth but also don’t want to jeopardise your position.
 So be sure not to issue an ultimatum you are not prepared to carry out should the conversation not go as planned.

 This article was originally published in the Business section of the Sunday Independent.
-The original article can be found here
+View the original article - 'Career advice: I’m paid less than my male colleague and don’t know how best to approach my boss about it'.

 Michelle Murphy